Your Reliable Fabric Manufacturer Since 2007!

 Traditional Denim’s Water Footprint

-• Baseline: Standard indigo-dyed denim can consume 40–60 liters of water per meter (including cotton cultivation, circularization, dyeing, rinsing, and finishing).
+• Baseline: A standard denim production run can consume 40–60 liters of water per meter, including processes such as cotton cultivation, dyeing, rinsing, and finishing.

 Innovations in Waterless or Low-Water Dyeing